raspberrypilearning/getting-started-scratch/en/step_13.md

 --- /collapse ---

+--- /task ---

+--- task ---

+**Tip**: Keep running your project to test your new code.
+Is it running as you imagined?

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.

+**Tip**: It might take a few experiments to get suitable behaviour for your sprite.

 --- /task ---